 Phase 3 IMPACT Trial Results

-Learn more about survival benefit with PROVENGE therapy, and read the complete
+Learn more about survival benefit with PROVENGE therapy.

 - Kantoff PW, Higano CS, Shore ND, et al; for the IMPACT Study Investigators.